Argentina during World War II: Argentines in World War II

-Nazi Presence
+Nazi fugitives

-Before the beginning of World War II, there was a substantial German community in Argentina, a result of 19th century immigration.
-Although this community was heterogenous, including many German Jews, liberals, social democrats and other opponents of Nazism (Indeed, the main German-language newspaper in Argentina, was banned in Nazi Germany for its opposition to Hitler), it also included supporters of Hitler and the Nazi Party, and Argentina hosted a strong, well-organized pro-Nazi element that was controlled by the German ambassador.
+Before the beginning of World War II, there was a substantial German community in Argentina, a result of 19th-century immigration.
+Although this community was heterogenous, including many German Jews, liberals, social democrats and other opponents of Nazism (indeed, it included staff members of the main German-language newspaper in Argentina which was banned in Nazi Germany for its opposition to Hitler), it also included supporters of Hitler and the Nazi Party, and Argentina hosted a strong, well-organized pro-Nazi element that was controlled by the German ambassador.
 During the war, Nazi Germany conducted espionage activities in the country and across Latin America, under the aegis of Operation Bolivar, until the network was dismantled and most of its agents were arrested in 1944.

-In the late 1940s, under Peron's leadership, the government secretly allowed entry of a number of war criminals fleeing Europe after Nazi Germany's collapse, as part of the infamous ratlines.
-The number of Nazi fugitives that fled to Argentina surpassed 300, and included notorious war criminals such as Erich Priebke, Joseph Mengele, Eduard Roschmann, Josef Schwammberger, Walter Kutschmann, and, most infamously, Gestapo Colonel Adolf Eichmann, among others.
+In the late 1940s, under Juan Domingo Peron's leadership, the government secretly allowed entry of a number of war criminals fleeing Europe after Nazi Germany's collapse, as part of the ratlines.
+More than 300 Nazi fugitives fled to Argentina, including war criminals such as Erich Priebke, Joseph Mengele, Eduard Roschmann, Josef Schwammberger, Walter Kutschmann, and Gestapo Colonel Adolf Eichmann.
 This also included members of the ultranationalist Ustaše regime from the Independent State of Croatia, including its leader, Ante Pavelić.

-In May 1960, Eichmann was kidnapped in Argentina by the Israeli Mossad and brought to trial in Israel.
-He was executed in 1962.
+In May 1960, Adolf Eichmann was kidnapped in Argentina by the Israeli Mossad and brought to trial in Israel, where he was executed in 1962.

-At the time, Argentina condemned the Israeli government for abducting Eichmann, even demanding he be returned.
-This led to a diplomatic spat between the nations.
+At the time, Argentina condemned the Israeli government for abducting Eichmann, demanding he be returned to face arrest and extradition through the proper channels.
+This led to a diplomatic spat between the nations, which was solved amicably shortly afterwards.

 In 1992, President Carlos Menem declassified several police files regarding the escape of Nazi fugitives to Argentina, and in 1997 he created a special commission to investigate their activities.
-This, along with collaboration between local authorities and the Simon Wiesenthal Center, led to the arrest of notorious war criminals such as Priebke and Kutschmann.
+This, along with collaboration between local authorities and the Simon Wiesenthal Center, led to the arrest of notorious war criminals such as Priebke, Šakić and Kutschmann.
 In 2000, President Fernando de la Rúa issued a formal state apology for Argentina's role in aiding the escape of Nazi fugitives.